Adaptive Methods Are Preferable in High Privacy Settings: An SDE Perspective¶

 - Novelty: ⭐⭐⭐⭐⭐ First SDE analysis of DP optimizers; solid theoretical contribution.

-- Experimental Thoroughness: ⭐⭐⭐ Experiments are relatively simple (logistic regression); deep network validation is insufficient.
+- Experimental Thoroughness: ⭐⭐⭐ Experiments are relatively simple (logistic regression); lacks sufficient deep network validation.

-- Value: ⭐⭐⭐⭐ Provides theoretical justification for DP optimizer selection; offers practical guidance for privacy-aware ML.
+- Value: ⭐⭐⭐⭐ Provides a theoretical basis for selecting DP optimizers, offering guidance for private ML practices.